-Verbal reasoning is a test of skill, rather than knowledge.
-It measures how well someone can think, communicate and solve problems using words.
+Verbal reasoning is a test of skill rather than knowledge.
+It isn't taught as part of the national curriculum – instead, it aims to measure how well someone can think, communicate and solve problems using words.
+It involves key skills such as:

 Reading comprehension